refIekt/lit/README.md

 #### @step

 Step through the code.
-The terminal will stop at each `lit` message, then prompt you to press *Enter* to continue to the next.
+The terminal will stop at each `lit` message, then prompt you to press *Enter* to continue to the next message.
 ```
 lit @step ruby script.rb
 ```